Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: Conclusions

-We have worked on the BRST and superfield approaches to the {\it massive} Abelian $p$-form ($p = 1, 2$) gauge theories over the years where we have shown that such theories in $D= 2p$ (i.e. $D= 2, 4$) dimensions of spacetime are {\it massive} models of Hodge theory where the fields with {\it negative} kinetic term exist (absolutely on the symmetry grounds).
-These {\it latter} fields are found to be candidates of dark matter because they obey Klein-Gordon equation with the well-defined rest mass (see, e.g. [27], [28] and references therein).
-In addition, such exotic fields have been christened as the ``ghost" and/or ``phantom" fields in the realm of modern cosmology where they play a {\it crucial} role in the cyclic, self-accelerated and bouncing models of Universe (see, e.g. [29-31] for details).
-We plan to extend our present work by introducing some {\it new} fields on symmetry grounds and establish that our {\it massive} Abelian 3-form gauge theory in $D= 6$ is a massive model of Hodge theory where the {\it axial} antisymmetric tensor, {\it axial} vector and pseudo-scalar fields with {\it negative} kinetic term ({\it but} with well-defined mass) are expected to appear.
-These will be, once again, {\it exotic} fields which have been very popular in the domain of research activities in modern cosmology.
-These exotic fields will also provide a set of possible candidates of dark matter (whose {\it massless} limit will be nothing but the dark energy\footnote{The {\it massless} version of the Abelian $p$-form ($p = 1, 2, 3$) gauge theories have been discussed in our earlier work(s) (see, e.g. [32] and references therein) where the {\it massless} pseudo-scalar, axial-vector and axial antisymmetric tensor fields with {\it negative} kinetic term have been shown to exist on the ground of symmetries {\it alone}.
-These are the possible candidates for the dark energy (see, e.g. [29-31] for details).}).
-It is worthwhile to mention that the St$\ddot u$ckelberg-modified (SUSY)QED has been discussed in an interesting set of papers [33-35] where an ultralight dark matter candidate has been purposed.
-It will be a nice future endeavor [36] to apply the BRST and superfield approaches to the physically interesting systems that have been discussed in [33-35].
+We have worked on the BRST and superfield approaches to the {\it massive} Abelian $p$-form ($p = 1, 2$) gauge theories over the years where we have shown that such theories in $D= 2p$ (i.e. $D= 2, 4$) dimensions of spacetime are {\it massive} models of Hodge theory where the fields with {\it negative} kinetic term appear (absolutely on the {\it symmetry} grounds).
+These {\it latter} fields are found to be the possible candidates of dark matter because they obey Klein-Gordon equation with the well-defined rest mass (see, e.g. [29], [30] and references therein).
+In addition, such {\it exotic} fields have been christened as the ``ghost" and/or ``phantom" fields in the realm of modern cosmology where they play a {\it crucial} role in the cyclic, self-accelerated and bouncing models of Universe (see, e.g. [31-33] for details).
+We plan to extend our present work by introducing some {\it new} fields on symmetry grounds and establish that our {\it massive} Abelian 3-form gauge theory in $D= 6$ is a massive model of Hodge theory where the {\it axial} antisymmetric tensor, {\it axial} vector and pseudo-scalar fields with {\it negative} kinetic terms ({\it but} with well-defined mass) are expected to exist.
+These will be, once again, {\it exotic} fields which are very popular in the domain of research activities in modern cosmology.
+These exotic fields will also provide a set of possible candidates of dark energy\footnote{The {\it massless} version of the Abelian $p$-form ($p = 1, 2, 3$) gauge theories have been discussed in our earlier work(s) (see, e.g. [34] and references therein) where the {\it massless} pseudo-scalar, axial-vector and axial antisymmetric tensor fields with {\it negative} kinetic term have been shown to exist on the ground of symmetries {\it alone}.
+These are the possible candidates for the dark energy (see, e.g. [31-33] for details).} in their {\it massless} limits.
+It is worthwhile to mention that the St$\ddot u$ckelberg-modified (SUSY)QED has been discussed in an interesting set of papers [35-37] where an {\it ultralight} dark matter candidate has been purposed.
+It will be a nice future endeavor [38] to apply the BRST and superfield approaches to these systems [35-37].

 0.9cm

 {\bf Acknowledgments}\\